GDSCltce/Cloud/Google Cloud Computing Foundations/Google Cloud Computing Foundations: Data, ML, and AI in Google Cloud/Dataflow: Qwik Start - Python.md

   --region $REGION
 '
 ```
+# It will take time to run the pipeline be patient
 # check my progress you will get 100/100
 ## Hurray you are done with the lab